 What makes this book so impactful and captivating is how the author not only delves into the characters’ individual struggles but also highlights the societal implications that reverberate through every possible industry and facet of life.

-- Should short-stringers run for office knowing they might not complete their term?
+• Should short-stringers run for office knowing they might not complete their term?

-- Does having a long string guarantee that your political term will be impactful simply because of its length?
+• Does having a long string guarantee that your political term will be impactful simply because of its length?

-- Should you even tell the public about your string length, or is it too private a matter to disclose?
+• Should you even tell the public about your string length, or is it too private a matter to disclose?

-- Is it not unfair for short-stringers to be denied loans or suffer increased insurance premiums simply because of an unlucky fate?
+• Is it not unfair for short-stringers to be denied loans or suffer increased insurance premiums simply because of an unlucky fate?

-- Is it fair for short-stringers to be denied jobs, training, and university spots simply because they won’t live long enough to contribute back to society?
+• Is it fair for short-stringers to be denied jobs, training, and university spots simply because they won’t live long enough to contribute back to society?

-- Where do you draw the line between helping a short stringer and turning them away simply because of the limited hospital resources?
+• Where do you draw the line between helping a short stringer and turning them away simply because of the limited hospital resources?

 Even though this book may sound depressing, I promise you it’s not.
 It’s hopeful, inspiring, and absolutely profound.

-Parallels to the Covid-19 Pandemic
+Parallels to the COVID-19 Pandemic

-Reading about how everyone reacted to the strings individually and as a society reminded me a lot about the COVID-19 pandemic.
 The chaos that ensued saw everyone turning to persons in power (political leaders) and knowledgeable members of society (scientists and doctors) for answers.

-And the conspiracy theories surrounding the strings, such as the idea that aliens sent them, brought me back to the days when people said the covid-19 vaccine was the government’s way of putting a tracker in your brain.
+And the conspiracy theories surrounding the strings, such as the idea that aliens sent them, brought me back to the days when people said the COVID-19 vaccine was the government’s way of putting a tracker in your brain.

 But thanks to the resilience and adaptability of human nature, everyone eventually adjusted to a world where strings (or covid) were just another part of life.
 They may even forget how life was before it existed.